Stacey Romberg

 • A list of the decedent’s assets and liabilities.

-2. Second Meeting.
-During this meeting, you will sign a variety of documents to be filed with the Court.
+2. Signing Initial Probate Documents.
+During a meeting with one of our attorneys, or on your own, you will sign a variety of documents to be filed with the Court, that we will draft for you.
 Depending on the individual circumstances of the estate, my office will often prepare:

 • A request for you to be able to administer the estate, to serve with non-intervention powers (which means that you will have minimal interference from the court in your duties), and to serve without bond;